 blocks spelling out the letters "IEP"

-Although an IEP or 504 plan doesn't follow your high school graduate to college, this doesn't mean that the learning disabilities that they dealt with vanish.
+Although an IEP or 504 plan doesn't follow your high school graduate to college, this doesn't mean that the learning challenges that they dealt with vanish.
 Instead, incoming college freshmen need to choose the best school for their needs – one that offers the required support systems in order to help them make the most of their college experience.
 This doesn't mean that they won't receive the types of accommodations that they need.
 On the contrary, they will get plenty of assistance, as long as they choose a university with a department dedicated to helping them.

 Have a child with an IEP who is getting ready to graduate and choose their college?
 Here are some questions that you and your student should ask when visiting colleges.